leon4rd/test/README.md

-## What do you call a nervous javelin thrower?
-Shakespeare.
+## No matter how kind you are, German children are kinder.